WindWakerLink/Mini-Shell/README.md

 - Simple parser
 - Some built-in commands
-- Execution of simple commands (commands that don't have pipe nor redirections)
+- Execution of simple commands (commands that don't have pipes nor redirections)
 - Support for single pipes
 - Support for single redirections